Confluent (CFLT) — customer relationships that define product leverage and commercial risk

 DISH Network Corporation

-DISH is deploying Confluent for cloud‑native data streaming to enable real‑time analytics on its 5G smart network, illustrating Confluent’s role in telco edge and real‑time operations.
-Source: DISH press release, January 27, 2022.
+DISH publicly announced it is leveraging Confluent for cloud‑native data streaming to power real‑time analytics on its 5G smart network, a concrete case study of Confluent in telecom infrastructure (DISH press release, Jan 27, 2022).

 IBM / International Business Machines Corporation